jizefeng0810/SDA-OD/README.md

 # Implementation of paper "Stepwise Domain Adaptation for Object Detection Using Adaptative CenterNet" from Journal
 Paper link:**

+The project upload is not complete, and the full version will be announced when the paper is received.

 In recent years, deep learning technologies for object detection have made great progress and have powered the emergence of state-of-the-art models to address object detection problems.
 Since the domain shift can make detectors unstable or even crash, the detection of cross-domain becomes very important for the design of object detectors.
 However, traditional deep learning technologies for object detection always rely on a large amount of reliable ground-truth labelling that is laborious, costly, and time-consuming.
 In this repository, a stepwise domain adaptation method is proposed for cross-domain object detection.